cta-observatory/pyirf/docs/install/index.rst

 There are two different ways to install `pyirf`,

-* if you just want to use it as it is (:ref:`install-basic`),
+* if you just want to use it as it is (:ref:`basic`),
-* or if you also want to develop it (:ref:`install-developer`).
+* or if you also want to develop it (:ref:`developer`).

 .. warning::
   We are in the early phases of development: even if a pre-release already exists, it is likely that you will benefit more from the development version.

 After installing `pyirf`, you can start using it (:ref:`usage`).